 Quantum Materials recognizes that non-heavy metal quantum dots must be developed to further protect the environment.
-We are currently researching and developing at least two kinds of heavy metal free tetrapod QD and are focusing significant effort in enhancing the performance of these materials to satisfy demanding applications in lighting and displays.
+In 2015, we have introduced new Cadmium-free (non-heavy metal) quantum dots.
+We have already made important firsts in the industry in heat, moisture and oxidation resistance and large Stoke Shift quantum dots, by focusing significant research and development effort in enhancing the performance of these materials to satisfy the needs of lighting and display clients for environmentally friendly quantum dots.

 Solterra Renewable Technologies, Inc., the wholly-owned subsidiary of QMC is developing Next-Gen QD Solar Cells printing by roll-to-roll processes.